EPF or employee provident fund is a retirement scheme that every salaried employee can avail from their employer.

 Step 2: After that, click on 'Know your Claim Status'

-Step 3: In the next page that appears, enter your UAN, followed by the captcha code
+Step 3: On the next page that appears, enter your UAN, followed by the captcha code

-Step 4: In the next page you will have to enter your state, select the EPF office from the drop-down menu, enter your establishment code and enter your account number.
+Step 4: On the next page, you will have to enter your state, select the EPF office from the drop-down menu, enter your establishment code and enter your account number.

 Step 5: Once this is done, click on the 'Submit' button to check the status of your claim.
 Your claim status will be sent in SMS format on your registered mobile number.

-A dormant EPF account can be a problematic affair.
-Not only does a dormant account force your cash to get held up, but it also eliminates the potential use that can be made from the cash.
-With an approximate of Rs.
+A dormant EPF account can be a tricky affair.
+Not only does a dormant account force your cash to get held up, but it also eliminates the potential use that you can make from the cash.
+With approximate Rs.
 26497 crore lying unclaimed in EPF accounts dormancy of accounts is beginning to get more common.

 Follow the steps listed below if you have an unclaimed account and plan to liquidate it immediately:

 - Log on to this link.

 - Select the 'For Employees' section, and under that click on 'Inoperative A/c Helpdesk'.